Sigd 2342 / חַג הַסִּיגְד 6103

 Sigd for Hebrew Year 6103 begins at sundown on and ends at nightfall on .

-Sigd is an Amharic word meaning “prostration” or “worship” and is the commonly used name for a holiday celebrated by the Ethiopian Jewish community on the 29th of the Hebrew month of Cheshvan.
-This date is exactly 50 days after Yom Kippur, usually falling out in late October or November, and according to Ethiopian Jewish tradition is also the date that G-d first revealed himself to Moses.
+Sigd is a word derived from Ge’ez meaning “prostration” or “worship,” and is the commonly used name for a holiday celebrated by the Beta Israel (Ethiopian Jewish) community on the 29th of the Hebrew month of Cheshvan.
+This date is exactly 50 days after Yom Kippur, usually falling in late October or November.
+According to Ethiopian Jewish tradition, this is also the date that G‑d first revealed Himself to Moses.
+Since 2008, Sigd has been an official Israeli state holiday.

 Read more from Wikipedia